thomaspernet/DataAnalysisPy/README.md

 -   Scatter plot, filter

--   Aggregate X and Y variables with the selected group and color the data using the group from var_col.
+-   Aggregate X and Y variables with the selected group and color the data using the group from `var_col`.

 ![](https://drive.google.com/uc?export=view&id=1_sC4-GnR1rb6dmZfFzvXH_40OT7SHkxx)